 Loaded pistol found at Jurong West flat; 2 arrested

-SINGAPORE: Two men, suspected to be drug offenders, have been arrested after a loaded firearm was found during a raid in Jurong West, the Central Narcotics Bureau (CNB) and the Singapore Police Force said in a joint statement on Wednesday (Oct 9).
+SINGAPORE: Two men, suspected to be drug offenders, have been arrested after a loaded firearm was found during a raid in Jurong West, the Central Narcotics Bureau (CNB) and the Singapore Police Force said in a joint news release on Wednesday (Oct 9).

 On Monday, the police were informed by CNB that a 24-year-old suspect was in possession of a firearm.